Pedro Pablo Kuczynski: Early life and education

 Kuczynski was born in Miraflores, Lima, Peru, as the first son of Madeleine (née Godard) and Maxime Hans Kuczyński, one of the earliest public health leaders in Peru.
 He is a cousin of the French film director and critic Jean-Luc Godard.

-His parents fled Germany in 1933 to escape from Nazism.
-His father, born in Berlin, then capital city of the German Empire, was a German Jew of distant Polish origin, and his mother was Protestant, of Swiss-French descent.
+His parents fled Germany in 1933 to escape from National Socialism.
+His father, born in the German capital Berlin, was a German Jew of distant Polish origin, and his mother was a Protestant, of Swiss French descent.
 Entering Peru in 1936, Maxime Kuczyński sent his son to be educated first in Lima at Markham College, and then in Lancashire in England at Rossall School, where he was a pupil in the Maltese Cross House between 1953 and 1956.
 He won a foundation scholarship to study at Exeter College, Oxford, and graduated with a degree in Politics, Philosophy and Economics in 1960.
 Later, he received the John Parker Compton fellowship to study public affairs at Princeton University in the United States, where he received a master's degree in 1961.
-He began his career at the World Bank in 1961 as a regional economist for six countries in Central America, Haiti and the Dominican Republic.
+He began his career at the World Bank in 1961 as a regional economist for six countries in Central America, Haiti, and the Dominican Republic.

 In 1967, Kuczynski returned to Peru to work at the country's central bank during the presidency of Fernando Belaúnde.
 Kuczynski went into exile in the United States in 1969 due to political persecution after Belaunde's government fell to the military dictatorship of General Juan Velasco Alvarado in a coup d'état.
 The newly installed government accused Kuczynski of funnelling about $18 million (equivalent to $115 million in 2016) to Nelson Rockefeller's International Petroleum Company.
 He joined the World Bank as the chief economist managing the northern countries of Latin America, moving on to become Chief of Policy Planning.

 From 1973 to 1975, Kuczynski was a partner at Kuhn, Loeb & Co., an international investment bank headquartered in New York City.
 In 1975, he returned to Washington, D.C. to become chief economist of the International Finance Corporation, the private finance arm of the World Bank.
 Subsequently, he was appointed president of Halco Mining in Pittsburgh, Pennsylvania, a mining consortium with operations in West Africa.

 From 1983 to 1992, Kuczynski was co-chairman of First Boston in New York City, an international investment bank.
 In 1992, he founded, with six other partners, the Latin American Enterprise Fund (LAEF) in Miami, Florida, a private equity firm that focused on investments in Mexico, Central and South America.
 The institutional investors in LAEF included more than 15 of the world's largest university endowments, foundations, and pension funds.
 In 1983, he helped found the Inter-American Dialogue and remained a member until 1997.